 2. Incorporating CBT Into Group Therapy and Support Groups

 Cognitive-behavioral therapy incorporation into group therapy can be highly beneficial.
-Not only does it increase a person’s support network, but it also creates an opportunity to practice newly learned techniques.
+Not only does it increase a person’s support network, but it also creates an opportunity to practice newly learned CBT techniques.

 Complementary Therapies and Approaches in Drug Rehab